Sending Red Roses Means “I Love You” and More

 They’re one of the most popular colors of roses, and yet, the symbolism of red roses goes much deeper than most of us realize.
-On the surface, the meaning of a red rose reflects love and romance.
+On the surface, the meaning of a red rose reflects feelings like the ones you experience when you are following in love.

 However, just like there are many degrees, types, and depths of love, the significance of a red rose can have subtle additional meanings depending on its unique shade and how it is presented.